HarvardMapCollection/tutorials/qgis/clip/index.md

   </p>
 <img src="media/open-vector1.jpeg" alt="Image showing an example of points, lines and polygons">

-<p>Since the advent of geospatial technology, **shapefiles** have been the most common format for storing vector information.
-Today, other file formats exist for storing vector information, such as the **geopackage (.gpkg)**, or **geoJSON (.geoJSON)**, but shapefiles are still widely used, and many of the datasets you will encounter will come in this format.</p>
+<p>Since the advent of geospatial technology, <strong>shapefiles</strong> have been the most common format for storing vector information.
+Today, other file formats exist for storing vector information, such as the <strong>geopackage (.gpkg)</strong>, or <strong>geoJSON (.geoJSON)</strong>, but shapefiles are still widely used, and many of the datasets you will encounter will come in this format.</p>

 <h2>Adding vector data to QGIS</h2>